 The compensation committee has the authority to obtain, at the expense of MongoDB, advice and assistance from its own advisors as it considers necessary or appropriate in the performance of its duties.
-For the fiscal year ended January 31, 2023, the compensation committee retained FW Cook to review and assess our executive compensation practices relative to market compensation practices and to provide market compensation data.
-For additional information on this engagement, see the section below titled "Role of the Compensation Consultant."
+For the fiscal year ended January 31, 2024, the compensation committee retained FW Cook to review and assess our executive compensation practices relative to market compensation practices and to provide market compensation data.
+In June 2023, Semler Brossy replaced FW Cook as the compensation committee's independent compensation consultant.
+For additional information on these engagements, see the section below titled "Role of the Compensation Consultant."
+For purposes of this Compensation Discussion & Analysis, references to "compensation consultant" means, together, as applicable at such time it served as the independent compensation consultant, FW Cook and Semler Brossy.

 Role of the Compensation Consultant.
-For fiscal year 2023, the scope of FW Cook's engagement for the compensation committee included:
+For fiscal year 2024, the scope of the compensation consultant's engagement for the compensation committee included:

-- reviewing the materials prepared for the compensation committee by management relative to fiscal year 2023 compensation for the named executive officers; - advising the compensation committee on executive compensation trends; - reviewing our market equity compensation practices, including the proportion of our total shares outstanding used for annual employee long-term incentive compensation awards (our "burn rate") and the potential voting power dilution to our stockholders (our "overhang"); - presenting market data and analysis to assist the compensation committee in setting target compensation for named executive officers; - researching, developing and reviewing the compensation peer group used for fiscal year 2023 executive compensation benchmarking; - advising on our non-employee director compensation program; and - supporting other ad hoc matters throughout the year.
+- reviewing the materials prepared for the compensation committee by management relative to fiscal year 2024 compensation for the named executive officers; - advising the compensation committee on executive compensation trends; - reviewing our market equity compensation practices, including the proportion of our total shares outstanding used for annual employee long-term incentive compensation awards (our "burn rate") and the potential voting power dilution to our stockholders (our "overhang"); - presenting market data and analysis to assist the compensation committee in setting target compensation for named executive officers; - researching, developing and reviewing the compensation peer group used for fiscal year 2024 executive compensation benchmarking; - advising on our non-employee director compensation program; and - supporting other ad hoc matters throughout the year.

-FW Cook reviewed and provided input on the Compensation Discussion and Analysis section of this proxy statement.
-In retaining FW Cook, the compensation committee considered the six factors set forth in Rule 10C-1(b)(4)(i) through (vi) of the Exchange Act.
-After review of information provided by each of the members of the compensation committee as well as information provided by FW Cook, the compensation committee determined that there were no conflicts of interest raised by their work with the compensation committee.
+Semler Brossy reviewed and provided input on the Compensation Discussion and Analysis section of this proxy statement.
+In retaining each of FW Cook and Semler Brossy, the compensation committee considered the six factors set forth in Rule 10C-1(b)(4)(i) through (vi) of the Exchange Act.
+After review of information provided by each of the members of the compensation committee as well as information provided by FW Cook and Semler Brossy, the compensation committee determined that there were no conflicts of interest raised by their work with the compensation committee.